katbates/london-bicycles/README.md

 * Copy the SQL queries into BigQuery to run them
 * Download the csv files for output of queries (except 'date query' as csv is too large to upload)

+## Visualisations
+* Visualisations created using Tableau can be found on my [Tableau Public profile](https://public.tableau.com/app/profile/kat4197).

 ## Acknowledgements
 BigQuery for providing the london_bicycles public dataset.